 The American Community Survey (ACS) has data on these groups.
 In the survey questionnaire, the Hispanic-origin question obtained write-in responses of Hispanic subgroups other than the major groups of Mexican, Cuban, and Puerto Ricans.
 Persons with other Hispanic origins (e.g.,Salvadoran, Nicaraguan, Argentinean) were able to write in their specific origin group.
 The Census Bureau's code list contains over 30 Hispanic or Latino subgroups.

-This is the same approach we use in the decennial census.
-For the 2010 Census, Summary File 2 [PDF 4.5 MB] allows users to access any table in the files for a particular Hispanic subgroup, provided the group meets certain population criteria for the geographic area under consideration.
+The 2010 Census, Summary File 2 [PDF - 4.5 MB] allows users to access any table in the files for a particular Hispanic subgroup, provided the group meets certain population criteria for the geographic area under consideration.
 At present, census data provide information on geographic areas smaller than those reported in the ACS.

 The Census Bureau has a long history of conducting research to improve questions and data on race and ethnicity.
 Since the 1970s, the Census Bureau has conducted content tests to research and improve the design and function of different questions, including questions on race and ethnicity.